hector-walker6kqj/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

 This quote reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying genuine bottlenecks.
 It emphasizes that over-optimization without concrete evidence can lead to more complex and less readable code, which in turn may introduce bugs and hinder future development.
 Remember, simplicity and clarity enhance efficiency and robustness in the long run.

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In other words, as a programmer, avoid spending excessive time trying to optimize parts of your code before they prove to be bottlenecks.
+It's more important to write clear, readable, and correct code initially, because over-optimizing early can lead to unnecessary complexity and bugs that are harder to fix later.
+Always measure and analyze performance before making optimizations.